thoughtfulo6bty/news-scrape/README.md

-# Reuters Scrape: Python - Minimal
+# Reuters Scrape

-This project for scraping news from the Reuters website was built using pure Python along with the Robocorp library, RPaframework, and undetected-chrome.
+This project for scraping news from the Reuters website was built using pure Python along with the Robocorp library, RPaframework, and stealth-selenium.

 The application follows the principles of [Hexagonal Architecture](https://scalastic.io/en/hexagonal-architecture/#:~:text=Hexagonal%20architecture%20is%20an%20architectural,communicate%2C%20using%20ports%20and%20adapters.) and clean code, ensuring that in the future, scraping engines can be modified without changing the business rules.